SQream/sqream_docs/operational_guides/creating_or_cloning_a_storage_cluster.rst

 This ``Setting cluster version...`` message confirms the creation of the cluster successfully.

-Telling SQream DB to Use a Storage Cluster
+Tell SQream DB to use this storage cluster
 ===============================================

-Permanently Setting the Storage Cluster Setting
+Permanently setting the storage cluster setting
 -------------------------------------------------------

 To permanently set the new cluster location, change the ``"cluster"`` path listed in the configuration file.